telerik/reporting-docs/knowledge-base/how-to-validate-report-parameters-on-the-client.md

 In this case, we have both UI elements that we are needing to represent our editors.
 The first one will be a [Kendo ComboBox widget](https://docs.telerik.com/kendo-ui/api/javascript/ui/combobox), which we have from the [Telerik Reporting](https://docs.telerik.com/reporting/html5-report-viewer-widget-requirements) scripts and simple [HTMl5 text input](https://www.w3schools.com/tags/tag_input.asp).
 If you wish to use some Kendo widget, that is not included in a subset of the used by default Kendo UI widgets from Telerik Reporting, you need to add manually the scripts for the additional widget or add [kendo.all.js](https://docs.telerik.com/kendo-ui/intro/installation/cdn-service):

-3. Create the editors and applay the validation on [input change](https://api.jquery.com/change/):
+3. Create the editors and apply the validation on [input change](https://api.jquery.com/change/):

     ```
     var basedParameterName = "Parent", //The parameter name that will be used for validaion
-            basedParameterValue,
+            parentParameterValue,
-            validatingParameter;
+            childParameter;

         function createSingleSelectEditor(placeholder, options) {
             var kendoComboBoxElement = $(placeholder).html('<div></div>'),